denten-books/plain-text/5-chapter.md

 formal (or structuralist) accounts of cognition, Wittgenstein's thought experiments suggest a model of textual activity that sees reading and writing as a movement between innate mental structures their external, media-bound representations.
-Although Wittgenstein does not see it in these terms, reading and writing for him happens at the interface of mental and physical boundaries.
-Reading and writing proper involve a measure of correspondence between mind states and paper-and-ink states.
+Although Wittgenstein does not explain it in these terms, reading and writing for him happens at the interface of mental and physical boundaries.
+In other words, reading and writing proper involve a measure of "proper" correlation between internal mind states and external paper-and-ink (or voice and speech) states.

-To have read a book involves a certain facility with the text: in the way its structure can, with much practice and repetition, become readily available to the "mind's eye."
+To have read a book, for example, involves a certain facility with the text: in the way its structure can, with much practice and repetition, become readily available to the "mind's eye."
 I "see" a particular thought or image in relationship to the rest of the structure.
 What was then a series of unrelated vignettes, my mind stitches into some coherent whole.
-That structure is not in the mind alone: I have a "feeling" about the location of a thought on paper.
+That structure is not in the mind alone: I have a "feeling" about the location of that thought on paper.
 The cognitive facility with the work as a mental construct accompanies a practical facility with the text as a physical artifact.
 I will "leaf through" a familiar book.
 I may not yet know what I am looking for, but I remember where the "sign posts" are.
-The mental facility of "having read something" is however severely curtailed by the limits of human cognitive apparatus.
-Even after teaching the same text for several decades, I have to "refresh" my knowledge of its contents.
+The mental facility of "having read something" is however curtailed by the limits of human memory.
+Even after teaching the same text for several years in a row, I have to "refresh" my knowledge of its contents.
 This sort of knowledge becomes easier with repetition, but I am also painfully aware of its impermanence.
-And fundamentally, the knowledge in my "mind's eye" constitutes a small fraction of the things I know "ready at hand."
+Abandoning a text for several decades means to lose some facility in navigating it mentally and physically.
+I still "have read it," but with time "having read" begins to mean less than before.
+That structures of "having internalized" become a memory internalized structures.
+And that is a difficult thing to admit to oneself.
+We expect or at least talk as if knowledge has a semi-permanent cognitive purchase within the individual.
+But, fundamentally, I also must admit that the knowledge in my "mind's eye" constitutes only a small fraction of the things I know "ready at hand."
 Most things that I know and have read are available to me on my book shelves, in my notebooks, online, and on my hard drives.
-I do not know them in a sense of remembering them---I know them in the sense of being able to find the information, to access it when needed, to evaluate sources, and recall my past (formed) reactions.
-And I suspect that most things I know and have read come to me in that externalized form.
+I do not know them in a sense of remembering them---I know them in the sense of being able to find the information if needed, to evaluate sources, and to recall a cascade of related past (formed) mental reactions.
+I suspect that most things I know and have read come to me in that condensed, externalized form.
 The amount of ideas accessible to me "at hand" must vastly outnumber the ideas in the "mind's eye."
 The hand and the inner eye work together to enter into what Barbara Herrnstein Smith calls "a circuit of reciprocal effectivity" [@smith_belief_1997, 54], except, in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

 In thinking of cognitive structures inside and outside the natural brain-bound limits of the mind, Nietzsche and Wittgenstein anticipate a late-twentieth